WAKA (TV): Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed:

 Analog-to-digital conversion

 WAKA shut down its analog signal, over VHF channel 8, on November 28, 2008.
 The station was the first station in the Montgomery market to broadcast in stereo and is the only one to transmit with a full one megawatt in digital (equivalent to five megawatts for an analog transmitter).
 Because of WAKA's original digital allocation on UHF channel 55, and a belief by ownership that a return to VHF channel 8 for digital service may create reception issues, WAKA petitioned to the FCC to move its post-transition channel to channel 42 since any channel above 51 would not be allocated for digital television after February 17, 2009.
 In order to get its post-transition channel up and running.

 At that time, the analog antenna and broadcasting equipment were removed from its tower and replaced with digital equipment for channel 42 (digital channel 55 continued to operate via a side-mounted antenna at full power).
-Digital channel 42 signed-on January 19, 2009 while digital channel 55 signed off on the mandated date on February 17.
+Digital channel 42 signed-on January 19, 2009, while digital channel 55 signed off on the mandated date on February 17.
 Although for only a month, the station has the distinction of being the only facility in the country to actually operate two digital channels at the same time (42 and 55) as part of the digital transition.
-WAKA is the only Big Four station in the market to operate at full power (1 megawatt), using PSIP to display the station's virtual channel as its former VHF analog channel 8.
+WAKA is the only Big Four station in the market to operate at full power (1 megawatt), using virtual channel 8.